|

 - Jesus answered, "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit.

-- To the Jews who had believed him, Jesus said, "If you hold to my teaching, you are really my disciples.
-Then you will know the truth, and the truth will set you free."
+- To the Jews who had believed him, Jesus said, "If you continue in my word, you are really my disciples.

 - The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.